LizMyers/LizMyers.github.io/README.md

 2. Implemented icons as labels rather than buttons (greyed out, single state)
 3. Added still images on capture - reminding users of gestures and related actions

-Please note: this project is designed for Chrome on desktop/laptop. it's best viewed in full screen mode.
+Please note: this project is designed for Chrome on desktop/laptop.
+It's best viewed in full screen mode.

 ## AIY Voice Kit